-- > Support and safeguard the health and wellbeing of the Australian people. - > Consult with the community to develop plans, policies and actions that will benefit them the most. - > Empower the Australian community to be innovative, dynamic and industrious remove unnecessary red-tape, ensure critical infrastructure is in place, engage and collaborate in public-private partnerships.
+- > Support and safeguard the health and wellbeing of the Australian people. - > Consult with the community to develop plans, policies and actions that will benefit them the most. - > Empower the Australian community to be innovative, dynamic and industrious streamlining processes, ensure critical infrastructure is in place, engage and collaborate in public-private partnerships.
 Enable individuals and businesses to kick start economic growth.